 British Sign Language Corpus Project

-Access to some of the video data and ELAN annotation files that form the British Sign Language (BSL) Corpus is available here http://www.bslcorpusproject.org/data/.
-Creating the British Sign Language Corpus was a joint venture involving five UK universities during 2008-2011, led by Dr Adam Schembri who is now based here at the University of Birmingham and who continues to work on corpus-based approaches to the study of BSL linguistics
+Access to some of the video data and ELAN annotation files that form the British Sign Language (BSL) Corpus based at University College London is available here http://www.bslcorpusproject.org/data/.
+Creating the British Sign Language Corpus was a joint venture involving five UK universities during 2008-2011, led by Dr Adam Schembri who is now based here at the University of Birmingham and who continues to work on corpus-based approaches to the study of BSL linguistics.

 CLiC is a web application for the corpus linguistic analysis of Dickens’s novels and other literary texts.
 The web app is being developed as part of the CLiC Dickens project, a collaboration between the University of Birmingham and the University of Nottingham, funded by the AHRC.